-Wooden Spoon the 'last thing you want' - Gatland
+Wooden Spoon 'the last thing you want' - Gatland

 Italy have also lost their first three matches, meaning victory in Wales' next game is vital to ensure they do not finish bottom of the table for the first time in 20 years.

-"Last thing you want to do is get the wooden spoon," said Gatland.
+"Last thing you want to do is get the Wooden Spoon," said Gatland.

 "That's got to be our focus [after the England loss].
 Part of this Six Nations is about us thinking about the next six or seven months.